UK’s last evacuation flight for Afghans has left Kabul, Ministry of Defence says

 “There’s been many of us giving pressure to improve the processing of people who we think we have a duty of care to over the months and years.

-“There are going to be questions to be asked to the Foreign Secretary about the processing in the UK in recent weeks that we’re going to have to see what the answers are.
+“There are going to be questions asked of the foreign secretary about the processing in the UK in recent weeks, that we’re going to have to see what the answers are.

-“I’m sure that the Foreign Secretary, Defence Secretary and the Home Secretary are all looking at this very carefully.
+“I’m sure that the foreign secretary, defence secretary and home secretary are all looking at this very carefully.
 I know, because I spoke to all three in the last 12 hours, that they are really doing their best to get this last level of processing done.”

-Ambassador Sir Laurie - who has remained in Afghanistan processing those who needed to leave the country - said: "The team here have been working until the very last moment to evacuate British nationals, Afghans and others at risk.
+Sir Laurie – who as ambassador has remained in Afghanistan, working to try to ensure those who needed to leave the country were able to do so – said: “The team here have been working until the very last moment to evacuate British nationals, Afghans and others at risk.

-"Since 13 August, we've brought nearly 15,000 people to safety, and about 1,000 military, diplomatic, civilian personnel have worked on Operation Pitting in Kabul, many, many more elsewhere.
+“Since 13 August, we’ve brought nearly 15,000 people to safety, and about 1,000 military, diplomatic, civilian personnel have worked on Operation Pitting in Kabul – many, many more elsewhere.

 “Thursday’s terrorist attack was a reminder of the difficult and dangerous conditions in which Operation Pitting has been done.
 And sadly I attended here yesterday the ceremony to pay our respects to the 13 US soldiers who died.”